Regina Abrami

 Margaret Myers

-Margaret Myers is Director of the Asia and Latin America Program at the Inter-American Dialogue, as well as a Senior Advisor at that United States Institute of Peace.
+Margaret Myers is Managing Director of the SAIS Institute for America, China, and the Future of Global Affairs, Senior Advisor to the Inter-American Dialogue, and Senior Advisor to the United States Institute of Peace.
 She has published extensively on China’s relations with the Latin America and Caribbean region, including in her co-edited volumes, The Political Economy of China–Latin America Relations in the New Millennium (Routledge, 2016) and The Changing Currents of Transpacific Integration: China, the TPP, and Beyond (Lynne Rienner, 2016).
-She has testified before the U.S. House of Representatives and Senate on the China-Latin America relationship and is regularly featured in major domestic and international media.
+She has testified before Congress on the China-Latin America relationship and is regularly featured in major domestic and international media.
 She also teaches at Georgetown University and the Johns Hopkins School of Advanced International Studies.
 Myers previously worked as a Latin America analyst and China analyst for the US Department of Defense.
 She was the recipient of a Freeman fellowship for China studies, a Fulbright Specialist grant to research China-Colombia relations in Bogotá, and a Woodrow Wilson Center fellowship.

 Helen Toner